samisalreadytaken/vs_library/Documentation.md

 ________________________________

 ## Developer notes
-* Wrapper functions such as EntFireByHandle return the final calls to take advantage of tail calls for (minor) performance gains.
+* Wrapper functions such as EntFireByHandle return the final calls to take advantage of tail calls for improved performance.
+* Variables are converted to strings using empty string concatenation instead of explicit `tostring()` calls for better performance; but long concatenations are instead formatted for better memory usage.
 * Free variables are used with static values to reduce variable lookups.
 * There will be some inconsistencies between the minified version and the source files:
 * * Some functions that should be 'inline' such as max() and clamp() are manually replaced in the minified version to reduce function call overhead.